 NEVER TRY TO START THE INVERTER WITH TWO OF THE THREE (APL, BPL OR CPL) WIRE HARNESSES CONNECTED, WHEN THE MOTOR IS CONNECTED TO THE DRIVE.
-ALSO THE DRIV- ER REFERENCE SHOULD NEVER BE INCREASED FROM ZERO WITH ANY OF THE WIRE HARNESSES DISCONNECTED, UNLESS THE D.C.
-LINK IS OPEN- ED.
-(SEE INVERTER MODULE TROUBLESHOOT- ING).
+ALSO THE DRIVER REFERENCE SHOULD NEVER BE INCREASED FROM ZERO WITH ANY OF THE WIRE HARNESSES DISCONNECTED, UNLESS THE DC LINK IS OPENED.
+(SEE INVERTER MODULE TROUBLESHOOTING).

-If the CUV light comes on when any one wire harness is connected, the problem is in one of the Pulse Transformer cards on the inverter module related to that wire harness, or in the wire harness itself: Refer to Inverter Module Troubleshooting in this section.
+If the CUV light comes on when any one wire harness is connected, the problem is in one of the Pulse Transformer cards on the Inverter Module related to that wire harness, or in the wire harness itself: Refer to Inverter Module Troubleshooting in this section.

-- 4. LOV and IFT (and COC, ITOC) fault lights on. - a) Check that the slowdown control is connected.
-On driver receptacle G, terminal 23 should be connected to term.
-7. - b) Check for overhauling load or for excessive a.c. supply voltage, - c) Check that the link voltage feedback and the converter voltage feedback at driver receptacle F, terminals 15 & 21 are at the same voltage to common.
+- 4. LOV and IFT (and COC, ITOC) fault lights on. - a) Check that the reference control is not set for a deceleration time that is faster than a normal coast stop. - b) Check for overhauling load or for excessive AC supply voltage. - c) Check that the link voltage feedback and the converter voltage feedback at driver receptacle F, terminals 15 & 21 are at the same voltage to common.
 If their voltage levels are different, either the Converter card is defective or the problem is in the EPL wire harness or its connections to the power circuit.
-Check the FUP1, FUP11 and FUP2 voltage feedback fuses on the commutation power supply.
+Check the FUP1, FUP11 and FUP2 voltage feedback fuses on the Commutation Power Supply.
 Replace the Converter card and check the operation. - 5.
-ITOC (and IFT) fault lights are on. - a) Check the inverter a.c. output current feedback signals for all three phases, over the whole operating range of the drive.
-These can be read on Meter card positions 7, 8 and 9 using the AC (X10) scale, or with an oscilloscope by probing receptacle K, terminals 13, 12 and 11, for phases A, B and C respectively.
+ITOC (and IFT) fault lights are on. - a) Check the inverter AC output current feedback signals for all three phases, over the whole operating range of the drive.
+These can be read on Meter card positions 7, 8 and 9 using the AC

+(X10) scale, or with an oscilloscope by probing receptacle K, terminals 13, 12 and 11, for phases A, B and C respectively.
 The normal feedback signal voltage is 1 volt rms for rated load, or a reading of 10 on the Meter card.
 See Figure 7 for the wave shape of a normal motor current feedback signal.
-An instantaneous ITOC trip should not occùr until the Meter card reads over 17 volts, or until the peak of the current feedback reaches about 3 volts as seen on the oscilloscope.
+An instantaneous ITOC detection should not occur until the Meter card reads over 17 volts, or until the peak of the current feedback reaches about 3 volts as seen on the oscilloscope.